If we hear this one more time, we're going to lose it.

 We have CB receptors on almost every type of cell in the body except for red blood cells.

-Here's the big difference.
+Here's a big difference.

-- THC tends to influence CB1 receptors in the brain
+- THC tends to influence CB1 receptors in the brain and nervous system

-- CBD tends to influence CB2 receptors in the body
+- CBD tends to influence CB2 receptors in the body and nervous system

 It also speaks to why there are some negatives with THC:

-- Psychoactive - the "high" feeling
+- Psychoactive - the "high" feeling (unless you're looking for that)

 - Can cause psychosis or overdose